legaldeagle/Android-Augmented-Reality-Bafoons-/README.md

 ## 1) Immediate safety (do these now if you can)

 - If you are in danger, call emergency services now.
+- Get trusted family to help
+- Buy bear spray or get a permit to carry and train yourself.
+- Learn offensive hacking to counter and defend yourself if your in a situation like mine where its obviously a more elaborate coordinated scheme.
+- If possible buy the VR tech for augmented reality and see through walls from the attackers device to monitor the stalker and plan a way to catch them.
+Get leo involved if your able to go this route.
 - If safe: enable Airplane Mode on the phone (manually is safest).
 Do not connect the device to unknown networks.
 - Photograph any suspicious home screen, notifications, or prompt.
 Save timestamps (note date/time and timezone).
 - Keep the phone powered on to preserve logs; powering off may lose volatile diagnostic data.
 If your priority is personal safety, powering off and seeking shelter is reasonable — weigh risks.